Nilarnab857/Pairs-Trading-and-Cointegration-Strategy/README.md

 # Pairs Trading Using Cointegration

 This repository contains the resources and code necessary to understand and implement a pairs trading strategy using cointegration.
-The project includes a PowerPoint presentation and a Python notebook to guide you through the concepts and practical implementation.

 ## Table of Contents

 - [Introduction](#introduction)